tacobayle/nested-vsphere/tasks.md

 - add the pod for egress demo

 validated:
+- vsphere-nsx-vpc-avi: NSX: configure overlay zone as default
+- add a default resource pool for external vsphere
 - create a Tanzu ns for VM service:
   - create the ns4
   - associate the policies and content library specific for vms